 10. If the RRC connection reconfiguration procedure was successful, the target MN informs the (target) SN via SN Reconfiguration Complete message.

 11. The target MN sends the Handover Success message to the source MN to inform that the UE has successfully accessed the target cell.
+In CHO with candidate SCG(s), the target PSCell ID may also be included in the Handover Success message.

 12a/b.
 The source MN sends SN Release Request message to the (source) SN including a Cause indicating MCG mobility.
 The source MN indicates to the (source) SN that the UE context in SN is kept, if it receives the indication from the target MN.
 The (source) SN acknowledges the release request.